-Another important point is that in cases where attribution science tells us that climate change is making a given type of extreme weather more likely, it does not necessarily follow that the chance of experiencing that kind of weather gets incrementally higher each year.
-Natural variability means that we should still expect to see ups and downs from one case to another.
+Another important point is that in cases where attribution science finds that climate change is making a given type of extreme weather more likely, it does not necessarily follow that the chance of experiencing that kind of weather gets incrementally higher each year.
+Natural variability means that there will still be ups and downs in the strength and frequency of extreme events.

 Finally, there is usually a level of confidence attached to attribution results.
 So, while two studies might both find a role for human influence in a given weather event, the signal may be stronger for one than the other.
-For the purposes of this analysis, we have not distinguished between high- and low-confidence results, but you can click through to the study for more details.
+For the purposes of this analysis, the attribution map does not distinguish between high- and low-confidence results, but users can click through to each study for more details.

 Heavy rain and flooding